Dungeon Crawler Carl: Webcomic

-In 2025 Dinniman announced that a webcomic adaptation of Dungeon Crawler Carl was in development and would be published through Webtoon.
+In 2025, Dinniman announced that a webcomic adaptation of Dungeon Crawler Carl was in development and would be published through Webtoon.
 The project was done in partnership with Aethon Books' Webcomic Branch and Laurel Pursuit.
 The first episode was published on July 17, 2025.
+The episode was later distributed in physical format as part of Free Comic Book Day 2026.
+The webcomic is currently published in print format through Vault Comics, the first volume of which was published in May 2026.